 - Lead and heavy metals

 Harmful chemicals that are toxic to your body shouldn’t be in your skincare products.
 At Xtend-Life we only use natural, safe and effective ingredients that work in harmony with your skin's own processes to produce long-lasting results.
-In fact, we want you to use natural and organic skincare products that are safe enough to eat.
+In fact, we want you to use natural skincare products that are safe enough to eat.